 - Ethics and Human Interface: Essence, determinants and consequences of Ethics in human actions; dimensions of ethics; ethics in private and public relationships.
-Human Values lessons from the lives and teachings of great leaders, reformers and administrators; role of family, society and educational institutions in inculcating values. - Attitude: content, structure, function; its influence and relation with thought and behaviour; moral and political attitudes; social influence and persuasion.

-- Aptitude and foundational values for Civil Service, integrity, impartiality and non-partisanship, objectivity, dedication to public service, empathy, tolerance and compassion towards the weakersections - Emotional intelligence-concepts, and their utilities and application in administration and governance. - Contributions of moral thinkers and philosophers from India and world. - Public/Civil service values and Ethics in Public administration: Status and problems; ethical concerns and dilemmas in government and private institutions; laws, rules, regulations and conscience as sources of ethical guidance; accountability and ethical governance; strengthening of ethical and moral values in governance; ethical issues in international relations and funding; corporate governance. - Probity in Governance: Concept of public service; Philosophical basis of governance and probity; Information sharing and transparency in government, Right to Information, Codes of Ethics, Codes of Conduct, Citizen's Charters, Work culture, Quality of service delivery, Utilization of public funds, challenges of corruption. - Case Studies on above issues.
+Human Values - lessons from the lives and teachings of great leaders, reformers and administrators; role of family, society and educational institutions in inculcating values. - Attitude: content, structure, function; its influence and relation with thought and behaviour; moral and political attitudes; social influence and persuasion. - Aptitude and foundational values for Civil Service, integrity, impartiality and non-partisanship, objectivity, dedication to public service, empathy, tolerance and compassion towards the weaker-sections.
+Emotional intelligence-concepts. - and their utilities and application in administration and governance.
+Contributions of moral thinkers and - philosophers from India and world.
+Public/Civil service values and Ethics in Public administration: Status and problems; ethical concerns and dilemmas in government and private institutions; laws, rules, regulations and conscience as sources of ethical guidance; accountability and ethical governance; strengthening of ethical and moral values in governance; ethical issues in international relations and funding; corporate governance. - Probity in Governance: Concept of public service; Philosophical basis of governance and probity; Information sharing and transparency in government, Right to Information, Codes of Ethics, Codes of Conduct, Citizen's Charters, Work culture, Quality of service delivery, Utilization of public funds, challenges of corruption.
+Case Studies on above issues.

-PAPER-VI & PAPER VII

-Optional Subject Papers I & II

-Candidates may choose any optional subject from amongst the list of subjects given in para 2 (Group 1).
-However, if a candidate has graduated in any of the literatures of languages indicated in Group-2, with the literature as the main subject, then the candidate can also opt for that particular literature subject as an optional subject.
+PAPER-VI & PAPER VII Optional Subject Papers I & II Candidates may choose any optional subject from amongst the list of Optional Subjects given in para 2.

-AGRICULTURE
+AGRICULTURE PAPER - I

 Ecology and its relevance to man, natural resources, their sustainable management and conservation.
 Physical and social environment as factors of crop distribution and production.
 Agro ecology; cropping pattern as indicators of environments.
 Environmental pollution and associated hazards to crops, animals and humans.
 Climate change - International conventions and global initiatives.
 Green house effect and global warming.
-Advance tools for ecosystem analysis - Remote sensing (RS) and Geographic Information Systems (GIS).
+Advance tools for ecosystem analysis -Remote sensing (RS) and Geographic Information Systems (GIS).

 Cropping patterns in different agro-climatic zones of the country.
-Impact of high-yielding and short-duration varieties on shifts in cropping patterns.
+Impact of highyielding and short-duration varieties on shifts in cropping patterns.
 Concepts of various cropping and farming systems.
 Organic and Precision farming.
 Package of practices for production of important cereals, pulses, oil seeds, fibres, sugar, commercial and fodder crops.